ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	Read more about the {@link framework/guides/architecture/editing-engine#model model} and the {@link framework/guides/architecture/editing-engine#view view}.
 </info-box>

-In the view layer, we'll have the `<abbr>` HTML element, with a title property.
+In the view layer, we'll have the `<abbr>` HTML element, with a title attribute.

 In the model, inline elements, such as `<abbr>`, are represented as attributes, not as seperate elements.
 In order for our plugin to work, we'll need to make sure that we can add abbreviation attribute to the text node.